12 Best Pellet Stove Reviews & Buying Guide

 Above all this, it comes with a space-efficient room as well as attractive design to make it a welcomed addition to any room in your home.

 As with all the pellet stoves from Castle, this model lets you experience style, affordability, and practicality!
+And most of all it is one of the best rated pellet stoves today.

 - 1500 sq. ft. heating capacity